trackstarr/Progressive-Web-Application-Text-Editor/README.md

 ## Contributing

 Contributions are welcome.
-Please read the [contributing guidelines](CONTRIBUTING.md) first.
+Please forward any contributions to peltierjames@gmail.com or contact me here on github

 ## License